upulsgamage/wp-authority-globalcentralhub_site/README.md

 # wp-GlobalCentralHub-usg
-This is my Global Central HUB of http://upulsanjeewagamage.com site.
+This is MY Global Central HUB of http://upulsanjeewagamage.com that means the authority site.
 # Test workflow trigger